usaid-cs/yesterday-i-learned/christianity.md

 1. There are two James and two Simons apostles.
 1. [God definitely pulled an Anakin](https://knowyourmeme.com/memes/i-killed-them-all) in 1 Samuel 15: ["Do not spare them; put to death men and women, children and infants, cattle and sheep, camels and donkeys"](https://www.biblegateway.com/passage/?search=1+Samuel+15&version=NIV)
 1. Genesis 7:2 clearly says there are *seven* pairs of clean animals.
+1. [The disciple whom Jesus loved](https://en.wikipedia.org/wiki/Disciple_whom_Jesus_loved) is not his wife like some moron said on Youtube.
+Jesus has no wife.
+1. The bible never said no to cannibalism.
+It more often said "do not murder", while never ruling out human sacrifice (Genesis 22).
+Since humans are neither shellfish nor hoofed, apart from superstition, the bible never really ruled out consumption of anyone who died in a way that drained out their own blood.
+1. God sends good and evil to us without respect to our righteousness [in the book of Job], said a [chill dude](https://np.reddit.com/r/news/comments/6yi7n0/white_christians_are_now_a_minority_of_the_us/dmoap3c/?context=3).
+1. "As a non religious individual I often consider the fact that a 'god' may very well exist, but considering the scope of both power and persuasion an individual of a god calibre would employ, it would be reasonable to assume that such an entity would view us as interesting and important as you would a single celled organism."